vlonje20/devops-test-war/README.md

 Push the image with the following command
   <docker push vlonje20/my-test-app:1>

-Create your Docker Compose File
+Create your Docker Compose File.